codingMustache/codingMustache/README.md

 ## Joke of the Day

-A quick shoutout to all of the sidewalks out there...
-Thanks for keeping me off the streets.
+I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.

 ## Daily Trivia

-In the programming language Java, which of these keywords would you put on a variable to make sure it doesn&#039;t get modified?
+What is the code name for the mobile operating system Android 7.0?
- 1. Final
+ 1. Nougat
- 2. Public
+ 2. Jelly Bean
- 3. Private
+ 3. Ice Cream Sandwich
- 4. Static
+ 4. Marshmallow

 <details>
   <summary>Answer</summary>
-  Final
+  Nougat
 </details>